Wednesday, December 23, 2009

 Dear Rachel,

-our story inspiring and enlightening, but your positive outlook on life is a lesson in itself.
+Thank you so much for coming and speaking to my health classes at Ventura College.
+Not only was your story inspiring and enlightening, but your positive outlook on life is a lesson in itself.
 It was especially informative to bring the books filled with information and pictures detailing your experience.
 Those who have never experienced cancer themselves, or through a loved one, saw vivid pictures and your real life story.
 You are wonderful, bright, and positive despite the hard times you went through during your cancer battle.
 I hope that that you can continue speaking about your cancer experience and spreading awareness throughout the community.

 Thank you again for speaking, and I look forward to hearing you again!